-Radiant Heart is a member of the International Association of Pet Cemeteries and Crematories (IAOPCC).
+Radiant Heart has been a member of the International Association of Pet Cemeteries and Crematories (IAOPCC) since 2014.

 The idea to open a pet cremation service came to the Langleys on the grief-filled evening of January 22, 2013.
 Bill, Bobbie Ruth and daughter Tatiana stood near a cat tower in their living room where Tommy, their eldest cat, rested.
 Tommy was 18 and quickly deteriorating from kidney failure.
 While the Langleys soothed Tommy and comforted each other, their veterinarian – Rachel Bangert DVM of Village Veterinary Hospital – prepared the syringes that would put Tommy into a deep sleep and then stop his heart.

 On the mantel over the fireplace Bill had placed the small cherry wood urn that he had made for Tommy.
 When Dr. Bangert noticed the urn and complimented Bill, Bobbie Ruth turned to him and said with soft sad irony, “Well…there’s a business for you.”